 By earning a bachelor’s (BA or BS) in marketing, you can gain a solid foundation of skills to add to your tool kit through courses in marketing principles, economics, finance, and accounting.
 Round out your degree with electives in consumer behavior, cross-cultural marketing, and advertising.

-Build content for your portfolio and develop new skills with a Guided Project, designed to be completed in under two hours.
+These projects are designed to be completed in under two hours.
 Here are some options to get you started:

 Include accomplishments that suit the job’s needs, adding metrics like sales increases and brand conversions to demonstrate that you are data-driven and strategic.

 Once you have wowed the employer with your resume (and portfolio, if you submitted one), you might be invited to interview for the role.
 These are eight common questions you might be asked in marketing interviews: